cloudmesh-community/book/chapters/prg/python/python-intro.md

 ## Introduction to Python {#s-python-intro}

+---

+**:mortar_board: Learning Objectives**

+* Learn quickly Python under the assumption you know a programming language
+* Work with modules
+* Understand docopts and cmd
+* Contuct some python examples to refresh your python knpwledge
+* Learn about the `map` function in Python
+* Learn how to start subprocesses and rederect their output
+* Learn more advanced constructs such as multiprocessing and Queues

+---

 Portions of this lesson have been adapted from the [official Python Tutorial](https://docs.python.org/2/tutorial/) copyright [Python Software Foundation](http://www.python.org/).